 With the science about climate change abundantly clear, Climate Outreach’s public engagement Ambassador programme supports new and diverse voices from across the climate research community to connect the science with what matters for people.
 Find out more and how you can get involved below.

-Update: have a look at our first cohort of Ambassadors who have been speaking at events in the lead-up to, and at, the UN climate conference COP26, and will continue to do so beyond the conference.
+Update: have a look at our first cohort of Ambassadors who have been speaking at events at and beyond the UN climate conference COP26.
+Our second cohort of Ambassadors is currently being trained by our new Science Communications Advisor Tara Bryer.

 The facts about climate change have never been clearer.
 Earlier this week, the Intergovernmental Panel on Climate Change (IPCC) released its latest major assessment report on the science of climate change.
 You just have to look at the headlines rippling all over the world to know that climate change is affecting every part of the globe, from deadly heat waves to floods and that every extra bit of warming will intensify what we’re already seeing.